-Welcome to the Press Room of the European Southern Observatory (ESO), brought to you by the education and Public Outreach Department (ePOD).
+Welcome to the Press Room of the European Southern Observatory (ESO), brought to you by the Department of Communication.
 Here you will find information about press releases, the image gallery, video libraries, mailing lists, media visits, and more.

 ESO press releases describe important scientific, technical and organisation developments and achievements, as well as results obtained by scientists using ESO facilities.
 The goal of these press releases is to share exciting discoveries and the beauty of the Universe with the general public.

 ESO publishes three different types of press releases:

 A science release describes scientific results usually appearing in a peer-reviewed journal that involve data from ESO observatories or ESO staff.
 These press releases explain the significance of the findings and provide contact information for the scientists announcing their results.

 Organisation releases cover a range of themes related to ESO operations, including news on current and future observatories, new astronomical instruments, and announcements of exhibitions all over the world.
 Among other topics, organisation releases also report on the accession of new ESO member states and more exotic items such as filming for the James Bond film Quantum of Solace at ESO's Paranal Observatory in Chile.

 The science of astronomy yields beautiful, awe-inspiring images of the cosmos.
 ESO selects the best of these images and presents them to the public in periodic photo releases.
 These photo releases provide a detailed description of the object in the image and explain the science behind such cosmic wonders.

 Announcements are shorter than press releases (typically below 200 words) and highlight stories and events which are of interest to the community.
 This includes announcing dates and locations of upcoming events, presenting new ESOcasts and highlighting interesting scientific results which are not covered in Science Releases.
 Announcements can also promote new ESO products.